-The Board of Directors met eight times in 1997.
-All of the incumbent directors attended at least 75% of the total number of meetings of the Board and committees of the Board on which they served, and the average attendance for each such director at such meetings was 98%.
+The Board of Directors met eight times in 1998.
+All of the incumbent directors, except Mr. Schmitt, attended at least 75% of the total number of meetings of the Board and committees of the Board on which they served.

 The standing committees of the Board include, among others, the Audit Committee, the Compensation Committee and the Nominating Committee.